-- Scenarios demonstrate the importance of multidisciplinary discussions at study design stage. - Knowledge of competitive landscape is critical to ensure the main research question with regard to OS is identified.
-SOCs are likely to be different between countries. - Scenarios are theoretical examples.
+- The scenarios demonstrate the importance of multidisciplinary discussions at study design stage to clarify the scientific question of interest. - Knowledge of competitive landscape is critical to ensure the main research question regarding OS is identified.
+SOCs are likely to be different between countries. - These scenarios are theoretical examples.
 However, multinational trials can be much more complex.
-Most trials in oncology will be a mixture of the scenarios. - Different stakeholders (patients, clinicians, payers, etc.) might define different SOCs for different patient populations within the same trial (e.g., Ibrutinib trial was split into three populations by German GB-A [federal joint committee], according to their definition of appropriate comparator therapies)
+Most trials in oncology will be a mixture of the scenarios. - Different stakeholders (patients, clinicians, payers, etc.) might define different SOCs for different patient populations within the same trial (e.g., Ibrutinib trial was split into three populations by German GB-A [federal joint committee], according to their definition of appropriate comparator therapies).